MicrosoftDocs/sql-docs/docs/relational-databases/security/encryption/setup-steps-for-extensible-key-management-using-the-azure-key-vault.md

 ## Part III: Install the [!INCLUDE[ssNoVersion](../../../includes/ssnoversion-md.md)] Connector
- Download the SQL Server Connector from the [Microsoft Download Center](http://go.microsoft.com/fwlink/p/?LinkId=521700).
+ Download the SQL Server Connector from the [Microsoft Download Center](https://go.microsoft.com/fwlink/p/?LinkId=521700).
 (This should be done by the administrator of the [!INCLUDE[ssNoVersion](../../../includes/ssnoversion-md.md)] computer.)

 > [!NOTE]
 >  Versions 1.0.0.440 and older have been replaced and are no longer supported in production environments.
-Upgrade to version 1.0.1.0 or later by visiting the [Microsoft Download Center](https://www.microsoft.com/download/details.aspx?id=45344) and using the instructions on the [SQL Server Connector Maintenance & Troubleshooting](../../../relational-databases/security/encryption/sql-server-connector-maintenance-troubleshooting.md) page under “Upgrade of SQL Server Connector.”
+Upgrade to version 1.0.1.0 or later by visiting the [Microsoft Download Center](https://www.microsoft.com/download/details.aspx?id=45344) and using the instructions on the [SQL Server Connector Maintenance & Troubleshooting](../../../relational-databases/security/encryption/sql-server-connector-maintenance-troubleshooting.md) page under "Upgrade of SQL Server Connector."

 > [!NOTE]
 > There is a breaking change in 1.0.5.0 version, in terms of the thumbprint algorithm.
 You may experience database restore failure after upgrading to 1.0.5.0 version.
-Please refer KB aritcle [447099](https://support.microsoft.com/en-us/help/4470999/db-backup-problems-to-sql-server-connector-for-azure-1-0-5-0).
+Please refer KB aritcle [447099](https://support.microsoft.com/help/4470999/db-backup-problems-to-sql-server-connector-for-azure-1-0-5-0).

  ![ekm-connector-install](../../../relational-databases/security/encryption/media/ekm-connector-install.png "ekm-connector-install")